drkhodakarami/drkhodakarami.github.io/wiki/Fluid.md

 ```

 <div class="alert alert-dismissible alert-danger">
   :bulb:<strong>Remember</strong>, the <strong>direction</strong> that you send in to retrieve the storage, should be the same direction that you assigned when creating the storage and adding it to the wrapped storage.
 In other words, if the tank should be on the east side of the block because of it's rotation in the world, you should completely ignore this fact and simply use the same direction that you used to register the storage into the wrapped container (in this example we had originally used north).
 The easy way to understand what needs to be done, is to put the block in such a way that <strong>FACING</strong> property will return <strong>north</strong>.
-Then consider what should be on each side of the container and register the storages with the proper direction at that time.
+Then consider what should be on each side of the container and register the storages with the proper direction at that placed configuration.
 From that point forward, you can assume that the whole system will work even when you rotate the block by facing property.
 </div>